jpolatnick/jpolatnick.github.io/philosophy.md

 Perspective allows you to access 'nothing' whenever you want.

 **Validation**
+Why do we allow the judgements of 'others' to influence our largest life decisions?

 The Hubble telescope has shown from space a deeper image of the sky than any seen perviously.

 <img src="{{site.imgurl}}/Hubble.jpg" height="200" />